-It is assumed that the candidate already has the knowledge gained from a study of the relevant sections of IF1 Insurance, legal and regulatory or equivalent examinations.
+It is assumed that the candidate already has knowledge of the fundamental principles of insurance as covered in IF1 Insurance, legal and regulatory or equivalent examinations.

-Summary of learning outcomes

-- 1. Understand the meaning of risk. - 2.
-Understand the role and purpose of risk management. - 3.
-Understand the core elements of the risk management process. - 4.
-Understand the different categories of risk. - 5.
-Understand current trends in risk management. - 6.
-Understand the position of insurance within risk management. - 7.
+Summary of learning outcomes Number of questions in the examination 1.
+Understand the meaning of risk.
+9 2.
+Understand the role and purpose of risk management.
+8 3.
+Understand the core elements of the risk management process.
+12 4.
+Understand the different categories of risk.
+5 5.
+Understand current trends in risk management.
+6 6.
+Understand the position of insurance within risk management.
+5 7.
 Understand the key risk management lessons learnt from major loss events.
+5